kubernetes/website/content/zh/docs/reference/setup-tools/kubeadm/generated/kubeadm_join.md

 <!--
 If you use a shared token for discovery, you should also pass the --discovery-token-ca-cert-hash flag to validate the public key of the root certificate authority (CA) presented by the Kubernetes Control Plane.
-The value of this flag is specified as "&lt;hash-type&gt;:&lt;hex-encoded-value&gt;",where the supported hash type is "sha256".
+The value of this flag is specified as "&lt;hash-type&gt;:&lt;hex-encoded-value&gt;", where the supported hash type is "sha256".
 The hash is calculated over the bytes of the Subject Public Key Info (SPKI) object (as in RFC7469).
 This value is available in the output of "kubeadm init" or can be calculated using standard tools.
 The --discovery-token-ca-cert-hash flag